bluescarni/piranha/doc/sphinx/getting_started.rst

    $ make -j8

-.. warning:: Be aware that, the compilation of Piranha's unit tests and Python bindings consumes a large amount of memory.
+.. warning:: Be aware that the compilation of Piranha's unit tests and Python bindings consumes a large amount of memory.
 At least 8GB of RAM are suggested for the compilation of the Python bindings.

 After a successful build in ``Debug`` mode, it is good practice to run the test suite: